PhilipVigus/Learning-Notes/web/overview.md

 ### HTTP

-Defines the format for how documents are served over the internet
+Is an application protocol that sits above the communication protocol (TCP/IP).
+It defines the format for how documents are served over the internet

 #### Request